 Treatments of Conductive Hearing Loss:

 Types of conductive hearing loss include congenital absence of ear canal or failure of the ear canal to be open at birth and congenital absence, malformation or dysfunction of the middle ear structures, all of which may possibly be surgically corrected.
-If these are not amenable to successful surgical correction, then the hearing alternatively may be improved with amplification with a bone conduction hearing aid, or a surgically implanted, osseointegrated device (for example, the Baha or Ponto System), or a conventional hearing aid, depending on the status of the hearing nerve.
+If these are not amenable to successful surgical correction, then the hearing alternatively may be improved with amplification with a bone conduction hearing aid, or a surgically implanted, osseointegrated device (for example, Bone Anchored Hearing Devices or Ponto System), or a conventional hearing aid, depending on the status of the hearing nerve.

 Other causes of conductive hearing loss are infection, tumors, middle ear fluid from infection or Eustachian tube dysfunction, foreign body and trauma (as in a skull fracture).
 Acute infections are usually treated with antibiotic or anti-fungal medications.
 Chronic ear infections, chronic middle ear fluid and tumors usually require surgery.
 If there is no response to initial medical therapy, infectious middle ear fluid is usually treated with antibiotics — while chronic non-infectious middle ear fluid is treated with surgery (or pressure equalizing tubes).